ShiftLeftSecurity/fuzzyc2cpg/fuzzypp/README.md

 FuzzyPP provides users with the ability to preprocess a set of input C/C++ files for use with the ShiftLeft `fuzzyc2cpg` system.

+FuzzyPP can resolve macro definitions and #include preprocessor directives.
+It is also possible to provide the preprocessor with a list of defines, undefines and include files/paths.
+When the preprocessor encounters an #include statement, it will try to find it in the list of include files/paths specified by the user.
+If the include file is found, then it is substituted with the contents of the file, otherwise the include statement is omitted.

+Note: FuzzyPP has been tested on Windows and Linux with some select projects, but this has not been exhaustive.
+As a result, this is **beta** software and is not recommended for use in production systems.

 Compiling
 ---